conda/conda/docs/source/user-guide/tasks/manage-python.rst

 Using a different version of Python
 ====================================

 To switch to an environment that has different version of Python, :ref:`activate the environment <activate-env>`.

 Updating or upgrading Python
 =============================

-If you are in an environment with Python version 3.4.2, the following command updates Python to 3.4.3, which is the latest version in the 3.4 branch:
+If you are in an environment with Python version 3.4.2, the following command updates Python to the latest version in the 3.4 branch:

 .. code-block:: bash

     conda update python

 The following command upgrades Python to another branch---3.5---by installing that version of Python:

 .. code-block:: bash